-Figures~\ref{fig5:Syncronization}(b) and (c) present numerical results from the GPE and the 2D analytical model, respectively.
-In the intermediate regime again, the two modes exhibit identical energies, highlighting their synchronization.
-Dissipation plays a crucial role in this process -- when omitted from simulations, synchronization does not occur and the modes just cross (see Fig.~\ref{fig:concept}(d,e)).
-From the simplified model, we extract both the eigenvalues and the eigenvectors, corresponding to the energies and wavefunctions of the two modes~\cite{suppmat2}.
+Dissipation plays a crucial role in this process; when omitted from simulations, synchronization does not occur and the modes just cross (see Fig.~\ref{fig:concept}(d,e)).
+From the simplified model, we extract the eigenvalues and the eigenvectors, corresponding to the complex energies ($\tilde{\epsilon}$) and wavefunctions of the two modes~\cite{suppmat2}.
 Figure\,\ref{fig5:Syncronization}(c) illustrates the evolution of the real and imaginary parts of the eigenvalues.
-At the two specific pump strengths where the eigenvalues coalesce, the eigenmodes also coincide, signaling the presence of exceptional points (EP).
+At the two specific pump strengths where the eigenvalues coalesce, the eigenmodes also coincide, signaling the presence of EP.
 Between these two EPs, the real parts of the eigenvalues remain identical, while their imaginary parts differ.
 One hybridized mode acquires a positive imaginary component, indicating gain, and the other a negative component, signifying loss if the system evolves in time.
 In this regime, the two eigenvectors do not correspond to the initial mode wavefunctions, because the dissipative coupling induces a distinctive mode mixing\,\cite{suppmat2}.
-This mixing leads to a dynamically oscillating phase in which the cavity field oscillates with the real eigenfrequency of the hybridized mode between the P and Q quadratures of the cavity field.
+This mixing leads to a dynamical phase in which the cavity field oscillates with the real eigenfrequency of the hybridized mode between the P and Q quadratures of the cavity field.
 The selection of a rotation direction is a hallmark of the \textit{PT}-broken phase that emerges between two EPs.